sancsoft/help.beegit.com/general/_posts/2014-11-01-markdown-formatting-guide.md

 ```

 ```
-[^1]: The footnote content is added immediately after te footnote label, but appears at the end of the document.
+[^1]: Here is the footnote content.
 ```

+The footnote content is added immediately after the footnote label, but appears at the end of the document.

 ### Tables
 To make a table, use vertical bar characters to denote the content that goes into each cell.
 Start with column headers, separate with a row of cells with dashes, then add further rows of cells.